Lawsuits Say Lyft Doesn't Do Enough To Protect Women From Predatory Drivers

 "I sometimes think people don't understand how trauma can break you down to your bones," she says.

-"The thing that I want to say to Lyft is: if it's hard for you to hear what happened to me, imagine how hard it is for me to have to survive it and for me to be able to tell you my story."
+"The thing that I want to say to Lyft is: If it's hard for you to hear what happened to me, imagine how hard it is for me to have to survive it and for me to be able to tell you my story."

 Turkos says her job now is to heal.
 And it's Lyft's job to try to better protect women who use their service.